wuhkuh/talib/docs/README.md

 ### 2. Research phase

 Studies will be read to extract the appropriate formulas.
 Every indicator will
-be based on the **original** research.
+be based on the **original** study.
 Different implementations of the same
 indicator will be named accordingly.
+'Basic' math like moving averages will be
+based on standards used today, for efficiency purposes.

 For example: RSI will be based on an SMMA (which is from the original study),
 while the RSI based on EMA will be called RSI_EMA.